Got Questions? We’ve Got Answers.

 - To be part of the RUNColumbus Team.

-Registration includes many perks, including a RUNColumbus shirt, awards, and discounts on race registrations and merchandise.
+Registration includes many perks, including a voucher to the RUNColumbus Team Shop, awards, and discounts on race registrations and merchandise.

 The number of races in the series may vary from year to year.
 Runners must complete a minimum of six series races to be eligible for post-season awards.